 Provides youth with the opportunity to gain knowledge in job skills that promote a safe, stable and enriching environment.
 The Community Service Program requires participation with lessons in respect, accountability, teamwork, social skills and cultural awareness.

-Youth participating in the Restorative Community Service Work Program will be assisted in choosing an individual approved community sites such as churches, schools, non-profit organizations, etc.
+Youth participating at a community placement site will be assisted in choosing an individual approved community sites such as churches, schools, non-profit organizations, etc.

 Individual approved community sites must be pre-approved by the supervising probation officer and a signed time sheet from a supervising agency must be completed to verify that hours have been completed.
 Youth will coordinate their schedule with the placing agency.